Alpine Skiing: Timing Is Everything

 As March turns to April, perfect timing will change yet again.
 Just keep an eye on the thermometer.
 If the nights stay above freezing and the days get downright warm, you want to get out early and catch the snow before it turns to slush.

 The sun is inevitably going to win and the 2009/10 winter season will eventually end.
 But that’s not for another month yet.
 Time it right, and there’s still perfect snow to enjoy.
-There’s snow on the slopes.
-What are you waiting for?

-THE A LIST: Sunny Slopes
+THE A LIST: Sunny Spring Slopes

 Spring sunshine, soft snow and Tele turns!
 (Tim Jones photo)